 Rewarding farmers

-This competition is the only one of its kind which seeks to identify and reward those who are working hard to reduce emissions and remove carbon on farms.
+This competition is the only one of its kind that seeks to identify and reward those working hard to reduce emissions and remove carbon on farms.

 We will be looking to reward those who are: